 Alcohol abuse can also have an aging effect on a person’s skin and hair.
 Someone who consumes large amounts of alcohol usually suffers from dry, prematurely wrinkled skin and brittle hair.
 For a woman, this complication can be devastating.
 No female wants to look older than her years.

-Recognizing the Warning Signs of Alcohol Abuse
+Warning Signs of Alcohol Use Among Women

 Women who abuse alcohol may display specific warning signs that family members or friends can recognize.
 These are some of the signs and symptoms to look for: